UP2002099/asset-management-system/README.md

-# Asset Management System (AMS)
+# Inventory Management System (IMS)
-- The Asset Management System (AMS) is a project I developed during the summer of 2019, for the company Asia Cabs where I was interning
+- The Inventory Management System (IMS) is a project I developed during the summer of 2019, for the company Asia Cabs where I was interning
 - AMS uses Java, JavaScript, PHP, SQL, HTML and CSS

 ## Prerequisites